cbg-ethz/V-pipe/tutorial_sarscov2.md

 ---

 This tutorial shows the basics of how to interact with V-pipe.
+A [recording of our webinar](https://youtu.be/pIby1UooK94) covering the subject is available [at the bottom of the current page](#webinar-applying-v-pipe-to-sars-coronavirus-2-data).

 For the purpose of this Tutorial, we will work with the `sars-cov2` branch which is [adapted for the SARS-CoV-2 virus]({{ "/sars-cov-2/" | relative_url }}).